certbot/certbot/README.md

 A user of this file format may choose to accept multiple files.
 For instance, the EFF might provide an overall configuration covering major mail providers, and another organization might produce an overlay for mail providers in a specific country.
 If so, they override each other on a per-domain basis.

-The _timestamp_ field is an integer number of epoch seconds.
+The _timestamp_ field is an integer number of epoch seconds from 00:00:00 UTC on 1 January 1970.
 When retrieving a fresh configuration file, config-generator should validate that the timestamp is greater than or equal to the version number of the file it already has.

 There is no inline signature field.
 The configuration file should be distributed with authentication using an offline signing key.